asayed82/aiapps/talk-to-videos/README.md

 To build and run an app, you'll need to follow the below 4 steps:

-1.  `Backend`: Create a vector database to store documents content and embeddings

-2.  `Backend`: Build and run the video processing job in `talk-to-videos/process`

-3.  `Frontend` : Build and run the UI as described in `talk-to-videos/search`

 All jobs and apps can be deployed locally or on Google Cloud Run.